tess-jl/aws-developer-course/notes/13_AWS_Serverless_Lambda.md

 -**timeout** for how long function will run before failing --> **default = 3s, max=15 min** -**env vars**
--can allocate memory for lambda function (128M to 3G) -can deploy within a VPC, assign security groups
--IAM role must be attached to Lambda function
+-can allocate memory for lambda function (128M to 3G) -can deploy within a VPC (has it's own network IP address), assign security groups -IAM role must be attached to Lambda function

 Hands On